nathanielnrn/nathanielnrn.github.io/content/projects/auv/index.md

 [CUAUV](https://cuauv.org) is a Cornell Project Team that annually creates an autonomous underwater vehicle for competition in [Robosub](https://robonation.org/programs/robosub/).
-The submarine uses a from-scratch software stack to understand the world around it, control itself, and remain funcaiton in the face of distrubances.
+The submarine uses a from-scratch software stack to understand the world around it, control itself, and remain functional in the face of external disturbances.

 #### CUAUV development happens on a private repo and can be viewed upon request {.centered-text}